Managing users

 Disable users

-As an administrator, you can disable a user’s account.
+As a User administrator, you can disable a user’s account.
 This removes their access to the SEAD environment and the user interface, while retaining the account information itself.
 Disabled accounts can be enabled later if needed (refer to Restore users).
-To disable a user’s account, navigate to the Users page by selecting the ‘Users’ tab from the side navigation panel.
-Once you are on the Users page, you will be able to select the user you want to disable by clicking on their hyperlinked username or typing their name in the search bar.
+To disable a user’s account, navigate to the ‘Users’ page by selecting the ‘Users’ tab from the side navigation panel.
+On the ‘Users’ page, select the account you want to disable by selecting hyperlinked username or by searching for their name in the search bar.

-Clicking on the hyperlinked username of your selected user will direct you to that specific user’s information page which showcases their basic attributes, virtual machines, account settings and associated tags.
-To disable the user’s account, click on the ‘DISABLE’ button at the top/centre of the page.
+Selecting the hyperlinked username will direct you to that user’s information page which showcases their basic attributes, virtual machines, account settings and associated tags.
+To disable the user’s account, click on the ‘Disable’ button at the top/centre of the page.

-Once you have pressed ‘DISABLE’, you will be asked to confirm that you wish to disable the user.
+Once you have selected ‘Disable’, you will be asked to confirm the action.
 If disabling the user is your intention, proceed by clicking ‘Yes’.

-Just like all actions undertaken within SEAD, you will be presented with a notification banner on your top right advising that the requested task is in progress followed by a notification advising the completion status of the task.
+You will be presented with a notification banner advising that the requested task is in progress, followed by a notification advising the completion of the task.

-Once a user account has been disabled, the user’s status will show as ‘DISABLED’ from the User’s page.
+Once a user account has been disabled, the user’s status will update to ‘Disabled’ from the Users page.

 Fig. 4.
 Disabled user status